xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part2.md

 I guess another way will be to pass the GitHub App private key to the container and let it generate its tokens.
 The image I'm using supports that but not the scaler yet so I still need to generate tokens.
 And of course I won't do that without putting the key in an Azure Key Vault.
 This could be an opportunity to automate this part, maybe in another post 😏

-If you have lead for me please let me know in the comments 🤗
+If you have any lead for me please let me know in the comments 🤗

 ## Wrapping-up
+This marks the end of the series about GitHub self-hosted runners in Azure Container Apps.
+This second post is longer that I have first imagined as I decided to switch to jobs half-way through the writing process.

+Anyway, I hope this series is useful I you want to test this solution.
+The goal was to provide enough information to start, avoid some mistakes I made along the way, and let you adapt it to your organization/environment.

+Thanks again for reading, don't hesitate to reach out in the comments below if you have any questions or anything to share on this topic !